yingweiwo

 Therapeutic Uses

-Tasigna (nilotinib) is indicated for the treatment of adult patients with newly diagnosed Philadelphia chromosome positive chronic myeloid leukemia (Ph+ CML) in chronic phase. /Included in US product label/
+Tasigna (nilotinib) is indicated for the treatment of newly diagnosed adult patients with Philadelphia chromosome-positive chronic myeloid leukemia (Ph+ CML) in the chronic phase. /US product label contains/

-Tasigna is indicated for the treatment of chronic phase and accelerated phase Philadelphia chromosome positive chronic myelogenous leukemia (Ph+ CML) in adult patients resistant or intolerant to prior therapy that included imatinib.
-The effectiveness of Tasigna is based on hematologic and cytogenetic response rates.
-There are no controlled trials demonstrating a clinical benefit, such as improvement in disease-related symptoms or increased survival. /Included in US product label/
+Tasigna is indicated for the treatment of adult patients with Philadelphia chromosome-positive chronic myeloid leukemia (Ph+ CML) in the chronic and accelerated phases who are resistant to or intolerant of prior treatments, including imatinib.
+The efficacy of Tasigna is based on hematologic and cytogenetic response rates.
+There are currently no controlled trials demonstrating clinical benefit, such as improvement of disease-related symptoms or prolongation of survival. /US product label contains/

 Drug Warnings